microsoft/live-share/README.md

 #### 1. Register with the Project Cascade service

 While Project Cascade is in private preview, you'll need to request access to share.
-We'll be rapidly working through the waitlist, so expect to get an e-mail from us very soon after signing up!
+We'll be rapidly working through the wait list, so expect to get an e-mail from us very soon after signing up!
 While waiting, you can carry on with steps #2, so that you're ready to share as soon as you're accepted!

 > **Note:** _This step is only necessary in order to "share".
 Anyone can "join" a collaboration session as a participant by simply following the steps below.
 This makes it easy for folks to work together, without everyone needing to explicitly register._

 **[Enroll now!](https://project-cascade.visualstudio.com)**

 #### 2. Download the Project Cascade extension/installer for your tool
-A core part of "Project Cascade" is enabling rich collaboration directly from your existing tools, and therefore, we will provide integration for your favorite IDE/editors.
+A core part of Project Cascade is enabling rich collaboration directly from your existing tools, and therefore, we will provide integration for your favorite IDE/editors.
 Currently Visual Studio and Visual Studio Code (Windows, Mac) are supported.

 ![VS Download](docs/media/vs-icon-win.png) ![VS Code Download](docs/media/vscode-icon-win.png) ![VS Code Download](docs/media/vscode-icon-mac.png)